Bodaprashanthyadav/Ampexedu_Backend_Server/README.md

 **📌 Ampex Education - Backend Server**
-A backend server built with Node.js, Express.js, and MongoDB for handling user enrollments and course details.
+A backend server built with **Node.js, Express.js, and MongoDB** for handling user enrollments and course details.
-It also includes a mail notification system that alerts the admin, receptionist, and staff in real-time whenever a user submits the enrollment form.
+It also includes a **Mail notification system** that alerts the admin, receptionist, and staff in real-time whenever a user submits the enrollment form.

 **📖 Table of Contents**     <br/>